allenai/discoverybench/README.md

 ## Contribution

-TBA on how users can contribute for agents.
+TBA on how users can contribute to agents.

 ## ✍️ Citation
 If you find our work helpful, please use the following citations.